 Register Spring Beans

 Starting from 2.0, Spring provides an option to detect beans by scanning the classpath.
-Developers can use annotations (e.g. @Component) to register bean definitions in the Spring container and this removes the use of XML.
-We can use @Component which is a generic stereotype annotation or those specialized stereotype annotation: @Controller, @Service, or @Repository for presentation, service, persistence layer, respectively.
+You can use annotations (e.g. @Component) to register bean definitions in a Spring container, and those remove the use of XML.
+We can use @Component which is a generic stereotype annotation or those specialized stereotype annotations: @Controller, @Service, or @Repository for presentation, service, and persistence layer, respectively.
 These annotations work equally for registering beans but using specialized annotation makes your classes suited for processing by tools.

 @Service("authService")